Maid of Honour Duties: The Complete Checklist from Engagement to Wedding Day

 Today’s maid of honour acts as the bride’s main support system.
 The role combines both ceremony duties and practical help.
 This position has changed from its historical beginnings to focus more on wedding planning and emotional support.

 Brides usually pick their maid of honour from their closest friends – often their sister, best friend or a close relative.
-The perfect candidate needs both organisation skills and emotional understanding.
-Here are the main parts of the job:
+The perfect candidate possesses the emotional understanding for the job and ideally great organisation skills; but if you’re lacking the latter, rest assured Bridebook can hold your hand through this process with its many helpful guides.
+Here are the main parts of the job in a nutshell:

 • Provide emotional support throughout planning